 The very overgrown ruins of Taghshinod Church and the ruins of Abbeyshrule.

 In the Church of Ireland system the date of the union of the parishes is not recorded; Rev. Lyster notes that “The Parish Church appears to have been in the Parish of Taughshinod, to which it was united (now in ruins)”.
 An Album and Memorandum of the Parish of the Two Abbeys – Abbeyshrule (Mainistir Sruthair) and Abbeyderg (Mainistir Dearg) – and of the Two Sineachs – Taghshinny and Taghshinod – and of Carrickedmond’s Glean na hAltora, 1142-1942 by Rev. Edward O’Reilly (1942) also recorded the local belief that Taghshinod had been the parish church before Penal times, but that Cromwell’s soldiers had destroyed it.
 This study reckoned the oldest headstone in the burial ground at Taghshinod to date to 1760, but that only one Protestant family was buried there.
 Canon Leslie’s research lists a rector of ‘Taghsynod’ up to 1754.
 Today, the ruins of Taghshinod Church are completely overgrown but they were the subject of a survey and a series of detailed sketches by the nineteenth century antiquarian George Victor Du Noyer at a time when they were more visible.
 The village of Abbeyshrule famously takes its name from the Cistercian abbey that existed there in ancient times but, as with Tashinny, its extensive monastic lands were appropriated by royal authority, being sold off mainly to the Dillon family and later to the King-Harman estate.
 The abbey itself apparently remained in the hands of the Church of Ireland and was partially destroyed in 1595 by the army of Red Hugh O’Donnell.
 At some point, part of the remaining structure was turned into a Church of Ireland parish chapel, with new walls built inside the original chancel (still standing today) to create a more compact space – a Robert Colden is described as “late viccar of Abiscruell and Curate of Archra & Rathreagh in the County of longford” in a testimony collected in the 1641 Depositions and dated 26 August 1642 – but this seems to have fallen into disuse by the eighteenth century.
 Rev. Lyster adds, “Lease dropped in 1691 to Crown, and, under the Act of Settlement, became vested in the Bishop of the Diocese, subject to £1 10 s 8 ½ p Crown Rent” … “I cannot exactly ascertain when it was episcopally united [with Tashinny], but most probably at that time”.
+An early nineteenth century investigation by church authorities concurred that these two parishes were united prior to 1692.
 Lewis (1837) pointed out that in Tashinny there was “a rectory and vicarage… united by episcopal authority to the rectory and vicarage of Abbeyshrule”, and the resulting united Church of Ireland parish was generally referred to as ‘Tashinny & Abbeyshrule’ until 1932 when it was, in turn, united with Shrule (Ballymahon) parish, and these were further united with Ardagh & Moydow in 1965 and Kilcommick (Kenagh) in 1971 to become the ‘Ardagh Group of Parishes’.

 Under the ‘Surrender and Regrant’ policy towards the native Irish landowners, a royal ﬁant from the early 1600s confirmed to James McConnell Farrell the lands around Tashinny, “these lands to be erected into the manor of Tenelick with power to hold court and one yearly fair to be held forever at Drumbarden alias Taghshinney on 29th June, the feast of St. Peter the Apostle”.
 Such a fair would probably have been held on the small village green in front of the churchyard.
 The increasingly political nature of the religious split was underlined when the first plantation of County Longford in the 1620s saw a quarter of the land confiscated for Protestant settlers.
 The later victory of Cromwell’s army led to the entire county being taken over for settlement, with James Ferrall of Tinilike among those landowners transported from Longford to Connacht (The Irish and Anglo-Irish Landed Gentry when Cromwell came to Ireland by John O’Hart, 1884).
 The confiscated Tenelick Estate was given to the Cromwellian soldier Captain Henry Sankey in September 1654, later confirmed under the Act of Settlement.
 Captain Sankey was from County Offaly (then King’s County) and served with the Commonwealth regiment of Colonel Theophilus Jones, as a result of which he acquired lands in Longford, Offaly and Kildare.
 The Landsdown Census of 1659 records a population of 20 Irish and 1 English in Tenelick townland; there were 24 Irish and no English in Taghshinny.
 Sankey was elected MP for County Longford in 1661, died in 1675, and was succeeded by his son John Sankey who died in 1692.
 The building of the present church (which may contain materials from earlier churches on the site) is usually attributed to the patronage of the Sankey/Gore dynasty during their tenure at the Tenelick Estate.
 Maps associated with the Down Survey (1656-1658) appear to confirm a church on the site at this time.